If you’ve experienced a backup, you know it can be a shocking ordeal: water suddenly gushing from a floor drain, toilet, or other basement plumbing.

 - Be ready.
 Visit the Office of Emergency Management’s website to ensure you’re ready for any emergency.

 - Flood insurance is strongly recommended.
 Most regular home insurance policies don’t cover water damage in the basement.
-You can go to the Federal Emergency Management Agency's FloodSmart website to determine insurance costs to your property and how to obtain flood insurance.
+You can go to the Federal Emergency Management Agency’s FloodSmart website to determine insurance costs to your property and how to obtain flood insurance.
 Because the City of Philadelphia is compliant with the National Flood Insurance Program requirements, homeowners are able to purchase a FEMA flood insurance policy that would cover any future flooding.
 Most regular home insurance policies don’t cover water damage in the basement.

 - Know your problem.
 There are many things that can cause basement flooding other than basement backups, including poor drainage around homes that can cause water to seep through walls.